stripe/stripe-go/README.md

 #### Testing Webhook signing

-You can use `stripe.webhook.GenerateTestSignedPayload` to mock webhook events that come from Stripe:
+You can use `stripe.GenerateTestSignedPayload` to mock webhook events that come from Stripe:

 ```go
 payload := map[string]interface{}{